Bromemez/Bromemez/README.md

 - 👋 Hi, I’m @brox
 - 👀 I’m interested in coding, racing, fitness, and communicating with people
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning HTML, CSS, and Javascript
-- 💞️ I’m looking to collaborate on HTML and CSS project
+- 💞️ I’m looking to collaborate on HTML, CSS, and Javascript project
 - 📫 How to reach me gofurovberdiyor@gmail.com

 <!---